Tarrin376/Algorithm-Visualiser/README.md

-# Algorithm Visualizer
+# Algorithm Visualiser

-#### A tool to visualize different algorithms to help users get an understanding of how they work.
+#### A tool to visualise different algorithms to help users get an understanding of how they work.
 Users can customize the behaviour of the algorithms by adding obstacles to the grid and changing the start and end points.

 Technologies used:
 - React.js

 ![Screenshot of app](image.png)

-I built this project to make it easier to understand and analyze the behavior of different algorithms, while also helping users solidify their understanding of them.
+I built this project to make it easier to understand and analyse the behavior of different algorithms, while also helping users solidify their understanding of them.
 My goal was to make more difficult algorithm topics such as Dynamic Programming and Dijkstras Algorithm, easier to digest for students that are interested in these algorithms, preparing for their coding interviews, or both!

 ## Supported algorithms

-Here is a list of algorithms that can be visualized:
+Here is a list of algorithms that can be visualised:

 - Depth-First Search
 - Breadhth-First Search